Merzifon: Climate

 Merzifon has a warm-summer Mediterranean climate (Köppen: Csb).
 The weather is moderately cold in winter and warm in summer.

 History

 Pre-Roman history

 Archaeological evidence (hundreds of burial mounds or höyüks) indicates settlement of this well-watered area since the Stone Age (at least 5500 BC).
 The first fortifications were built by the Hittites, who were expelled in around 1200 BC by invaders descending from the Black Sea.
 After 700 BC the fortifications were rebuilt by the Phrygians, who left a number of burial mounds and other remains.
 From 600 BC the Phrygians were pushed out by further invasions from the east, this time by Cimmerians from across the Caucasus mountains; graves from this period have been excavated and their contents displayed in the museum in Amasya.
 Merzifon then became a trading post of the kings of Pontus, who ruled the Black Sea coast from their capital in Amasya.
+The town has been identified with the ancient settlement of Phazemon, although the latter has also been placed near the settlement of Havza.